StrangeBeeCorp/docs/docs/thehive/administration/authentication/ldap.md

 ## Procedure

 !!! info "Prerequisite"
     Users must have an existing account in TheHive's local database to authenticate successfully.
-To automate account creation, ensure that [LDAP servers](../../administration/ldap-server.md) are configured in TheHive.
+[Configure the LDAP servers](../../administration/ldap-server.md) in TheHive to automate account creation.

     User data is synchronized periodically:
     - New LDAP users are automatically created in TheHive.
     - Removed users are disabled.
     - Organization membership and user profiles are assigned based on LDAP group membership.

     The configuration must include a mapping of LDAP groups to corresponding organizations and profiles.

 1. {!includes/platform-management-view-go-to.md!}

+    ---

 2. {!includes/authentication-tab-go-to.md!}

+    ---

 3. Select **Directories authentication** in the **Authentication providers** section.

+    ---

 4. In the **Directories authentication** drawer, turn on the **Enable directory** toggle.

+    ---

 5. Select **ldap** from the dropdown list.

+    ---

 6. Enter the servers host name or IP address.

     Example: *ldap.company.com*

+    ---

 7. Turn on the **Auth-use SSL** toggle to encrypt communication between TheHive and the authentication provider.

     For more information about configuring SSL, refer to the [Configure SSL](ssl.md) topic.

+    ---

 8. Enter the following information: